firmanw/wp-currencyr/readme.txt

 == Screenshots ==

-1. Converter tooltip sit right at the amount
+1. Converter tooltip
 2. The settings page
+3. The widget

 == Changelog ==